GetStream/stream-video-js/packages/react-native-meeting-starter-kit/README.md

 - Install [maestro](https://github.com/mobile-dev-inc/maestro) CLI tool
 - Install [stream-video-buddy](https://github.com/GetStream/stream-video-buddy) CLI tool
 - Launch the simulator and install the test app by following the instructions above
-- Authorize stream-video-buddy by running `stream-video-buddy auth`
-- Start the HTTP server by running `node e2e/js/server.js`
-- Start the test flow by running `maestro test e2e/flow.yaml`
+- Start the test flow by running `e2e/run.sh` from the root of this project.
+This will run the tests on both iOS and Android.